Kathy Hochul: First full term

 In January 2025, Hochul announced a proposal to provide free tuition for specific associate degree programs at State and City University of New York schools.

-In February 2025, Hochul refused an extradition request from Louisiana for a New York doctor.
-The doctor was indicted in Louisiana after mailing abortion pills to a woman in Louisiana, who allegedly forced her pregnant minor daughter to take them.

-In 2025, Hochul directed CUNY to take down a job listing for a Palestinian studies teaching position at Hunter College.
+In February, she refused an extradition request from Louisiana for a New York doctor who had been indicted in Louisiana after mailing abortion pills to a woman in Louisiana, who allegedly forced her pregnant minor daughter to take them.
+Also in 2025, Hochul directed CUNY to take down a job listing for a Palestinian studies teaching position at Hunter College.
+In December 2025, Ontario premier Doug Ford and Hochul signed a memorandum of understanding that made the New York Power Authority and Ontario Power Generation work together to advance nuclear energy technology.

 Hochul did not endorse anyone in the 2025 New York City Democratic mayoral primary.
 On September 14, 2025, she endorsed Democratic nominee Zohran Mamdani in the general election.
+On January 8, 2026, Mamdani and Hochul announced a plan to increase spending by $1.7 billion to provide universal pre-kindergarten statewide and universal 3K care in New York City, create a free childcare program for two-year-olds in New York City, and expand childcare subsidies.